O'Reilly's hat trick leads St. Louis over Carolina 4-1

 The Blues scored three goals in the first period for a 3-1 lead.
 O'Reilly scored twice and Vladimir Tarasenko recorded two assists.

-O'Reilly gave St. Louis a 1-0 lead at 11:57 of the first period.
+O'Reilly gave St. Louis a 1-0 lead at 11:57 of the first.
 From the right side of the crease, Tarasenko passed the puck cross ice to O'Reilly, who one-timed it past McElhinney.

 Fabbri scored at 16:01 to give St. Louis a 2-0 lead.
 David Perron fed Fabbri, who deked McElhinney and lifted the puck over the prone goalie.
 It was Fabbri's first goal since Dec.
 28, 2016, when he had a hat trick against Philadelphia.